-Whether we are 50, 60, 70, or beyond, it is not too late to learn a few of the secrets of effective couples, to makes some changes, and perhaps embrace a few changes of heart in how we relate to those around us.
-The relationship truths are universal, though sometimes there are some twists that come with getting older that we'll need to figure in.
+Whether you are 50, 60, 70, or beyond, it is not too late to learn a few of the secrets of how effective people take responsibility in their relationships.
+Then you can start to see things differently, and perhaps embrace a few changes of heart in how you relate to those around you.
+The "truths" are universal, though sometimes there are some twists that come with getting older that we'll need to figure in.

 Are these secrets simple? . . . . .
 Usually.